saisuryachandraprasad/test_docs/docs/Knowledge Base/taxonomy/what-are-the-definitions-of-ipeds-award-and-degree-levels.md

 metadata:
   robots: index
 ---
 IPEDS publishes completions data across a range of award and degree levels.
 While some are self-explanatory, others require additional clarification.
-The following definitions are adapted from the IPEDS Glossary for the ***Completions component.***
+The following definitions are adapted from the IPEDS Glossary for the _**Completions component.**_ ------- cross link TBD

 ## Associate Degree